-Freedom of Speech in International Law, co-edited with D. Neuberger (Oxford University Press, forthcoming 2022).
+Freedom of Speech in International Law, co-edited with D. Neuberger (Oxford University Press, 2024).

-The Right to a Fair Trial in International Law, with P. Webb (Oxford University Press, 2020), considered "a formidable reference tool" (Judge Sir Howard Morrison, Judge formerly at the International Criminal Court); “a tour de force" (Karim Khan QC , Chief Prosecutor, International Criminal Court); "a must-read book for everyone in the field" (Judge Françoise Tulkens, former Vice-President of the European Court of Human Rights) and "the definitive work now on fair trial rights" (Professor Beth van Schaack, Stanford University).
+The Right to a Fair Trial in International Law, with P. Webb (Oxford University Press, 2020), winner of ASIL 2022 Certificate of Merit for high technical craftsmanship and utility to lawyers and scholars.
+The book is considered "a formidable reference tool" (Judge Sir Howard Morrison, Judge formerly at the International Criminal Court); “a tour de force" (Karim Khan QC , Chief Prosecutor, International Criminal Court); "a must-read book for everyone in the field" (Judge Françoise Tulkens, former Vice-President of the European Court of Human Rights) and "the definitive work now on fair trial rights" (Professor Beth van Schaack, Stanford University).

 Selected Book Chapters and Journals

-The Role of the Security Council in Starting and Stopping Cases at the International Criminal Court, chapter in “Current Trends in International Criminal Justice: Courts, Cases and the Rule of Law” (British Institute of International and Comparative Law, 2014).
+The Role of the Security Council at the International Criminal Court, chapter in A. Zidar and O. Bekou (eds), Contemporary Challenges for the International Criminal Court (British Institute of International and Comparative Law, 2014).

 Expanding Jurisdiction over War Crimes under Article 8 of the ICC Statute, with P. Webb, in Journal of International Criminal Justice, 2010, Vol. 8.
 No. 5, 1219-1243.